TWC

 TWC-TNP

-Establish research center
+Establish a research centre

 Enough vigilant people are needed to be on the side of the gorillas and defend them from other people.
 With a research center that monitors the gorillas, chimpanzees, and forest elephants on a daily basis, all-around protection can eventually be established.